nvphaneuf/nvphaneuf/README.md

 **Tools of the Trade**

-Python 🐍, SQL 📊, R 📈, Tableau 🎨 – these are my trusty sidekicks in the quest for data-driven greatness.
-From wrangling messy datasets to crafting mesmerizing visualizations, I wield these tools with the finesse of a seasoned magician (minus the top hat, of course).
+Python 🐍, SQL 📊, R 📈, Tableau 🎨

 **📫 How to reach me** https://www.linkedin.com/in/nphaneuf/